s4f-leipzig/s4f-leipzig.github.io/Friedensfahrt.md

 </ul>

 We are happy about all who participate and invite to take part in the peace ride.
 However, we ask that you refrain from using symbols of political parties, associations or groups and signs that contradict a world community characterized by tolerance.
 Flags and banners that speak for peaceful coexistence are welcome.

-We are currently planning for the peace ride to take place on the first Sunday of every month.
-The bike rides will last about an hour and end at Clara Zetkin Park.

-<b>Start next "Peace ride for our twin city Kiev": April 3rd, 2022, 3 p.m., Simsonplatz.</b>

 <hr>